Disentanglement in dephasing channel with machine learning: Entanglement quantification Model

 \subsection{Predicted concurrence distributions}

-To visualize model performance in entanglement quantification, the actual and predicted concurrence distributions are shown in FIG.\ref{fig:concurrence_distribution}.
+To visualize model performance in entanglement quantification, the true and predicted concurrence distributions are shown in FIG.\ref{fig:concurrence_distribution}.
 Each model uses the first four features and all 100,000 data points.
-The models' performances are indicated by the vertical line in FIG.\ref{fig:concurrence_performance}.
+The performance of each model is given by the corresponding points (marked black) in FIG.\ref{fig:concurrence_performance}.

-The model performance ($R^2$) for the two-component states is nearly perfect (0.99999).
+The model performance ($R^2$) for the two-basis states is nearly perfect (0.99999).
 The predicted concurrence closely matches the actual distribution, as illustrated in FIG.\ref{fig:concurrence_distribution}a.
-There are no separable states (zero concurrences), and the data distribution exhibits an exponential dependence on the concurrence values.
-For the four-component states shown in FIG.\ref{fig:concurrence_distribution}b, the model performance is 0.975, with about 42.1\% of the data being entangled.
-The predicted concurrence distribution remains well-aligned with the actual distribution, and a majority of the data are concentrated at $C=0$.
-In the case of general pure states with dephasing noise depicted in FIG.\ref{fig:concurrence_distribution}c, the model performance is 0.899, with 36.7\% of the data concentrated at $C=0$.
+There are no separable states (zero concurrences).
+The states with lower concurrence values are more common, while those with higher concurrence appear less frequently.
+For the special 4-basis states (FIG.\ref{fig:concurrence_distribution}b), the model performance is 0.975, with about 57.9\% of the data being separable.
+The predicted concurrence distribution is in well agreement with the actual distribution, and the majority of data is concentrated at $C=0$.
+For general 4-basis states (FIG.\ref{fig:concurrence_distribution}c), the model performance is 0.899, with 36.7\% of the states being separable.
 Negative concurrences appear in the predicted distribution due to incorrectly predicted instances, stemming from the inherent limitations of linear regression outputs.
-Additional constraints on the activation function of the output layer, such as using the logistic activation function, do not improve model performance.
-For general two-qubit states, the model performance is 0.404, and the entanglement rate within the dataset is approximately 42.7\%, as shown in FIG.\ref{fig:concurrence_distribution}d.
-The predicted distribution deviates from the actual distribution.
+We also tried the logistic activation function, constraining the output between 0 and 1.
+However, the logistic activation functions do not improve model performance.
+For general two-qubit mixed states (FIG.\ref{fig:concurrence_distribution}d), the model performance only reaches 0.404, and the predicted distribution deviates from the actual distribution.

 The distribution of predicted concurrences supports the model's efficacy.
-Despite the restricted dataset size and the complexity of the machine learning model, the dephasing models can predict concurrence relatively well using only the four Bell-like features.
+Despite the restricted dataset size and the model complexity, the dephasing models can predict concurrence relatively well using only the four Bell-like features.
+For states close to the entanglement boundary, where classification models exhibit misclassification peak, the concurrences predicted by the linear regression model are close to 0, reflecting its robustness in this critical region.